mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/RP2040/README.md

 #define TFT_CS     17
 #define TFT_DC     22
 #define TFT_RST    -1   // Set TFT_RST to -1 if display RESET is connected to RP2040 board RUN
-//#define TFT_RST    27   // For overclocking, RESET was connected to pin 27
+//#define TFT_RST    27   // For overclocking, RESET can be connected to pin 27

 // Fonts
 #define LOAD_GLCD